julia-laine-11/pinewood_timer/Hardware/mainboard/README.md

 ## mainboard

 This board will be placed in a central location on the track.
 It connects to the power, reset button, start sensors, display at the end, and end sensors.
-I havent decided yet, but either a 12v or 5v power supply will be used to power it.
+A usb-c power supply will power it.

-The chip has a 5v to 3v3 regulator for power.
-To program it, the chip has a JTAG for the STLink and a USB-TTL.

-*currently has incorrect chip (L151 instead of F091).
-I was going to change what I was using, but the f091 has everything that I need and I already know how to program it.
-The L151 does not have what I need (I thought it did at first) and I would have to change my settings and upload code to be able to communicate with it.

 #### Current schematic